African Solidarity Fund: Mission

 The mission of the ASF is to contribute to the economic development and social progress of its African member states by facilitating, through its intervention techniques, access to the financial resources needed to carry out investment projects and other income-generating activities.

 Member States

-The 16 member states of the ASF are Benin, Burkina Faso, Burundi, Central African Republic, Côte d'Ivoire, Gabon, Guinea, Guinea-Bissau, Mali, Mauritania, Mauritius, Niger, Rwanda, Senegal, Chad and Togo.
+The 23 member states of the ASF are Benin, Burkina Faso, Burundi, Cape Verde, Central African Republic, Comoros, Congo, Côte d'Ivoire, Gabon, Gambia, Guinea, Guinea-Bissau, Liberia, Mali, Mauritania, Mauritius, Morocco, Niger, Rwanda, Senegal, Sierra Leone, Chad and Togo.

 Organization

 The management of the ASF's internal structures is ensured by the Board of Governors, the Board of Directors and the Director General.
 The Board of Governors is composed of the Ministers of Finance of the Member States.
 The Board of Directors includes one administrator per member state.
 The Director General is named by the Board of Directors and tasked with the management of ASF's daily operations.

 The Specialised Committees include ad hoc and permanent committees that deliberate on operational and institutional matters as mandated by the Board of Directors.